IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 ## Changelog from previous version:

-Changes IN v0.12 FROM v0.11:
+Changes IN v0.2.0:
-- fixes to the button text change code and better prep for localization (thanks to @DancingDad, @thenewbeat, @bardware)
+- Version update as major fix to bug preventing element: function(){...} feature under BS4/popper.js
-- fixed css for BS4 progress text to correctly use float-right (thanks to @macroscian, @thenewbeat)
+- published as release

 Full changelog can be found in the top of bootstrap-tourist.js